About Jaqui Wan

 In 2006, Jaqui met Jason Nemer at an AcroYoga workshop series in London, he also happened to be assisting Dharma Mittra on his world tour.
 Jason is the co-founder of AcroYoga International and in that same year, she completed the AcroYoga Level 1 teacher training to become the first AcroYoga teacher in Europe.

-With the help of Jesse Saunders, they were both hugely influential in introducing this practice to London and the South East and have supported may students to become successful teachers.
+With the help of Jesse Saunders, they were both hugely influential in introducing this practice to London and the South East and have supported many students to become successful teachers.

-Jaqui is a now an AcroYoga Level 2 teacher and teaches five-day AcroYoga immersions and has assisted on AcroYoga teacher trainings.
+Jaqui is now an AcroYoga Level 2 teacher and teaches five-day AcroYoga immersions and has assisted on AcroYoga teacher training.

 It was through this practice that she was introduced to partner acrobatics and discovered there is a long European tradition of this practice in both Germany and Holland.
 She has been inspired by the likes of Det Rijvin who still teaches in her 60s and Fons Bennink who celebrated his 70th birthday in 2017.

-She now regularly trains with Sainaa at the London School of Hand Balancing and Acrobatics
+She now regularly trains with Sainaa of the London School of Hand Balancing and Acrobatics

 Jaqui’s teaching experience has allowed her to address a class with different needs and levels and have them leave feeling supported and accomplished.